FlowFuse/website/src/blog/2024/05/how-to-use-mqtt-in-node-red.md

 2. After successful login, you will see the Application and instance which is added by default.
 3. Click on that instance and then click on the editor URL to open the Node-RED editor.

-If you want to install Node-RED locally, refer to the [Installing Node-RED](https://nodered.org/docs/getting-started/local) guide.
-And if you are new to Node-RED, refer to the [Node-RED Editor Guide](https://nodered.org/docs/user-guide/editor/) and the tutorial on [Creating your first flow](https://nodered.org/docs/tutorials/first-flow#1-access-the-editor).

 ## Configuring MQTT Node in Node-RED